 - Next, add the garlic, tomato paste, Italian seasoning, and black pepper to the pot.
 Cook for 1 minute, stir often.

-- Add the vermicelli to the soup.
-Raise the heat, bring the liquid back to a simmer.
-Then, lower the heat to medium-low, cover and cook for 5 minutes.
-Stir often to make sure the pasta is not sticking to the bottom of the pot.
+- Add the vermicelli and raise the heat to bring the liquid back to a simmer.
+Lower the heat to medium-low, cover, and cook for 5 minutes, stirring often to prevent the pasta from sticking.

 One of the great things about soup is that it’s easy to customize.
 You can omit, add, or substitute ingredients and still end up with fantastic results.